Camilo Minero

-Early life
+Early life and education

-Minero was born to Camilo Minero, owner of a funeral home, and Josefina Mochez de Minero, who was dedicated to making fabrics.
+Camilo Minero Nochez was born 11 November 1917 in Zacatecoluca, El Salvador to Camilo Minero, the owner of a funeral home, and Josefina Mochez de Minero, a fabric maker.

 Minero started making art at an early age and studied drawing and painting with Marcelino Carballo.
 He later studied at the National School of Graphic Arts in El Salvador.
-Due to a scholarship granted by the Salvadoran state, he obtained the opportunity to study in Mexico with great muralists such as Diego Rivera and David Alfaro Siqueiros.
+Through a scholarship granted by the Salvadoran state, he obtained the opportunity to study in Mexico with great muralists such as Diego Rivera and David Alfaro Siqueiros.
+In Mexico he studied at the Instituto Politécnico Nacional and the Factory of Popular Graph.
+One of the murals of the building of the rectory at the University of El Salvador was painted by him.

-Life as an artist
+Career

-Camilo Minero was known by the nickname "El pintor del pueblo" (trans. "the painter of the people"), due to his leftist political ideals.
+Camilo Minero was known by the nickname "El pintor del pueblo" (English: the painter of the people), due to his leftist political ideals.
 However, his affiliation with the Farabundo Marti National Liberation Front ultimately led to his imprisonment and exile.

-After this time, he traveled to Mexico and Nicaragua, and taught painting and engraving classes at the Polytechnic University of Nicaragua.
+While in exile, he traveled to Mexico and Nicaragua, teaching painting and engraving classes at the Polytechnic University of Nicaragua.
 He returned to El Salvador after the Chapultepec Peace Accords were signed in 1992.

-Style and themes

-The colour yellow prevails across Minero's work.

-His paintings depicted what life was like for Latin American people, and always tried to stand in favour to the poor and dispossessed.